 We reopened the online form to the Australian public, 1 day 18 hours and 44 minutes after we took the decision to close the online form.
 During this time we implemented protocols to lessen the risk of any further outages.

-How You know Census Data Is High Quality
+How You Know Census Data Is High Quality

 We significantly increased the sample size (more than 40,000 households) for the Post-Enumeration Survey, which is conducted after every Census to measure Census quality and produce high quality population estimates.
 The results of the Post Enumeration Survey, 2016 have now been released.

 |Data Quality Checks and Investigations|